-Sickle Cell aWAREness Foundation founder Spencer Ware is currently a running back for the Kansas City Chiefs.
+Sickle Cell aWAREness Foundation founder Spencer Ware is currently a running back for the Indianapolis Colts.
 Originally from Cincinnati, Ohio, Spencer attended and played football at Sharonville Princeton High School.

 Spencer was a highly touted high school recruit as he went on to play college football for LSU.
 Few know that Spencer also play some games for the LSU college baseball team.
 During his career at LSU, Spencer became a second-team ALL-SEC selection.
 That same year he became an SEC Champion, as the LSU Bulldogs defeated the Georgia Bulldogs.